-Whilst claims frequencies on MBI returned to pre COVID levels and claims severities increased due to global inflation, the MBI portfolio continued to be the largest contributor to the underwriting performance within MICL.
+Gross premiums written increased across all key products in 2023, ending 11% higher year on year.
+Mechanical Breakdown Insurance (MBI) accounted for 82% (2022: 81%) of total GWP and, whilst claims frequencies returned to pre COVID levels and claims severities increased due to global inflation, the MBI portfolio continued to be the largest contributor to the underwriting performance within the Company.